ByAUJay

 3) Attest the off‑chain review

-- “Spec reviewed” by working group leads
+- It’s been “Spec reviewed” by the leads of your working group.

 4) Anti‑frontrun propose